dirkkelly/dirkkelly/content/economics/capitalism-ignorance-happiness.md

 ---
 date: 2017-11-26 00:00:00 +0000
-title: Happiness in Capitalism.
-Stevie Cutts
+title: Ignorance and Happiness in Capitalism.
 tags:
 - Philosophy
 - Capitalism